lorensr/facebook-emails/README.md

 [https://developers.facebook.com/tools/explorer](https://developers.facebook.com/tools/explorer)

-and clicking the "Get Access Token" button.
+(you might need to sign up to be a developer first) and clicking the "Get Access Token" button.
 No permissions need to be selected.

 ## User ID